ciscoheat/deepstate/README.md

 ## DeepStateContainer

 The goal of DeepState is to create a contained and controlled state.
-There has to be a mutable reference point for the program state somewhere, otherwise the program wouldn't show any updates.
+There has to be a mutable reference point for the program state somewhere, otherwise the program wouldn't have any current state to refer to.
 This poses the question why the asset can't contain a mutable state?
 It's possible, but opens up to two problematic scenarios:

-- Any part of the program could update the asset and mutate its state, which isn't very contained compared to having full control over the asset by returning a new asset on every update.
+- Any part of the program could update the asset and mutate its state, which isn't very contained, compared to having full control over the asset by returning a new asset on every update.
 - Using methods in the asset for updating the state.
 You get more control, but as the number of methods grows, the asset becomes defragmented and increasingly difficult to maintain and overview.

 Because of this the asset will be kept completely immutable, which is great if you're creating a game that executes in a game loop.
 Then you can just pass the new state along in the loop, and at the end update the mutable state reference, so the game can use the new state in the next run of the loop.